-9 and 13 Day Luxury Top End and Kimberley Tour
+9 Day Luxury Top End and Kimberley Tour

 Day 1 (L,D)

-You will be collected from your Darwin accommodation at 7.30am for your private luxury 9 or 13 day 4WD Safari through Mary River, Kakadu and Nitmiluk National Parks and the Kimberley region.
+You will be collected from your Darwin accommodation at 7.30am for your private luxury 9 day 4WD Safari through Mary River, Kakadu and Nitmiluk National Parks and the Kimberley region.

 We head south along the Stuart highway and along the Arnhem Highw ay into the Mary River wetlands region.
 Our destination today is Bamurrua Plains, Australia's answer to the Okavango Delta, located on a 300km2 of private buffalo station, just west of Kakadu National Park, on the Mary River floodplains.
 Bamurru invites guests to share in a profusion of bird and wildlife right on their doorstep in a unique bush camp that exudes "wild bush luxury" and brings a touch of style to the discovery of a remote ad beautiful wilderness.